zeufack/awesome-programming/README.md

-# awesome-programming
+# Awesome-Programming
-a list of awesome resources to learn and perform your programming skills
+A list of awesome resources to learn and perform your programming skills

 ### Machine learning with python
 - https://github.com/donnemartin/data-science-ipython-notebooks